Strong Hilbert space fragmentation via emergent quantum drums in two dimensions: Strong Hilbert space fragmentation

 \section{Strong Hilbert space fragmentation}

 In this section, we show strong Hilbert space fragmentation for this kinematically constrained 2D model (Eq.~\ref{constr}) defined on a $L_x \times L_y$ rectangular lattice with OBC as $L_x,L_y \gg 1$.
 We first discuss numerical evidence from ED in Sec.~\ref{numfrag}.
-In Sec.~\ref{wiresdecom}, we introduce a decomposition of quantum drums in terms of parallel wires which reveals how to construct quantum drums with the largest fragment dimension, given a fixed number of up-spins (bosons).
-The construction of some 2D quantum drums with large fragment dimensions and the lack of thermalization for typical initial product states with an extensive number of up-spins (bosons) will be discussed in Sec.~\ref{nonthermal}.
+The wire decomposition of quantum drums introduced earlier is used in Sec.~\ref{twowires} to calculate the scaling of the Hilbert space fragment for drums composed of two long parallel wires.
+The wire decomposition is further used to identify the nature of the quantum drums that define the largest Krylov subspaces as a function of the density of up-spins (bosons) in Sec.~\ref{nonthermal}.
+We then invoke the standard typicality argument~\cite{Gogolin_review} and show that typical initial states that belong to these large Krylov subspaces violate thermalization with respect to the full Hilbert space.